RUB-EP1/ExercisesDataAnalysisWS2425/tutorials/tutorial-01.md

 During this tutorial, you will copy over some functions from Exercise sheet 1, and modify them to pass the tests that you can find on the bottom of this sheet.

+> [!TIP]
+> Reminder on how to run tests in [the setup instructions](https://github.com/RUB-EP1/ExercisesDataAnalysisWS2425/blob/main/exercises/setup.md#back-to-julia-running-tests).

 We will need some of the p.d.f.s in un-normalized form (such that the optimizations during fitting can work faster)
 1. Gaussian
 2. Polynomial